Mykol71/ostools-1.17/README.md

   - Convert from perl to a much simpler to mainting bash env for config management.
   - Handle the repetative coding, like logging, allowing the supporting scripts to just make changes.
   - Keep a central repo of methods to make changes that will promote everyone using the same method.
   - Provide a method to track one-off customers for customers that have them.
+(So we don't get caught with misconfigured systems for days after a major upgrade of some kind.)
   - Allow for a much faster start-to-end time developing OS changes for customers.
 (From the time the script is checked into the repo, it is available on all customers servers.)
   - Hopefully this core script will not change much after it gets to a certain point.
   - Allow for anyone to contribute to the scripts supporting the systems if they wish.